bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 Some special editors are designed exclusively for authoring Markdown.
 They usually offer a graphical user interface and other convenient features.
 But none of them is a perfect match for writing Markdown for Hugo and Perplex, because they don’t support all kinds of attributes and can’t handle Hugo shortcodes — as far as I know.
 They are dealing gracefully with these elements most of the time, but occasionally they don't.

 Many of these editors offer a convenient separate _preview window_.
-With Hugo you have an even better option: When you run it as a server on your local computer, it will render your Markdown and deliver it to your browser instantly (see [Using Hugo]({{< relref "hugo#server-mode"  >}})).
+With Hugo you have an even better option: When you run it as a server on your local computer, it will render your Markdown and deliver it to your browser instantly (see [Using Hugo](/doc/intro/hugo#server-mode).
 My personal solution is either an IDE or a programming editor in conjunction with Hugo’s server mode.

 ## Markdown Linting
 CommonMark is permissive to small variations in the markup rules.
 To ensure a certain set of rules for a team or a bigger project, we may use a linter.
 The node package [_Markdownlint_][mlint] for example is reliable and there are plugins for editors, which allow to use it directly while editing.
 For this project the default settings are modified in the configuration file [`.markdownlint.yaml`][mlintconf] at the content root.
 Some folders contain special configurations, which allow to use all the markup options of specific elements.